 What are receding gums?

-Gum recession is a very common dental problem but it should not be ignored as it is an indication of serious underlying gum disease.
+Gum recession is a very common dental problem, in fact nearly half of adults over 30 have it, but it should not be ignored as it is an indication of serious underlying gum disease.

 Why do gums recede?

 What causes receding gums in most people?
-There are a handful of reasons, some of which are mentioned below.
+There are a handful of reasons, let's go over them now!

-Periodontal disease refers to the infection and inflammation of gums along with other structures in the mouth.
-The bacteria start building up in your gum tissue along with other debris to form plaque which, in turn, causes the gums to inflame.
+Periodontal disease is the infection and inflammation of gums and other tissues in the mouth.
+The bacteria start building up in your gum tissue along with other debris to form plaque which causes the gums to inflame.

 Factors that may contribute to periodontal disease include: